Can Dogs Drink Ocean Water?

 Read this before your next trip to the beach 🏖️

 When your dog is having the time of her life running and splashing in the ocean, it’s hard (if not near impossible) to keep her from drinking the salt water.

-But is it actually OK for her to lap it up like the ocean is her own personal water bowl?
+But can dogs drink ocean water?
+And is it actually OK for her to lap it up like the ocean is her own personal water bowl?

 “While a few mouthfuls won’t hurt her, too much seawater can cause salt poisoning, which can be fatal,” Dr. Bonk told The Dodo.